-Component 2 - Developing digital media production skills - Weighting: 30%

-Aim: develop technical skills and techniques in the chosen discipline(s) of audio/moving image, publishing and interactive.
+SPRING TERM Component 2 - Developing digital media production skills - Weighting: 30% Aim: develop technical skills and techniques in the chosen discipline(s) of audio/moving image, publishing and interactive.
 During Component 2, students will:

-- · experiment with a variety of media production skills and techniques - apply the technical skills that they learn - reflect on their progress and use of skills, as well as how they could improve.
+- Experiment with a variety of media production skills and techniques - Apply the technical skills that they learn - Reflect on their progress and use of skills, as well as how they could improve.
+Assessment: internally assessed SUMMER TERM Students will be developing technical skills and techniques: - Producing a digital media product in response to a brief - Digital editing including graphics and typography using production techniques and skills - Reviewing and reflecting on the process and outcome MATHEMATICS WINTER TERM Across the year all students will be given the opportunity to become problem solvers, logical thinkers and mathematical communicators.

-Assessment: internally assessed.

-- Students will be developing technical skills and techniques: - producing a digital media product in response to a brief - digital editing including graphics and text - reviewing and reflecting on the process and outcome.

-MATHEMATICS

-Across the year all students will be given the opportunity to become problem solvers, logical thinkers and mathematical communicators.
 Year 10 will continue to follow the maths mastery scheme of learning to support their fluency and understanding.
 During the first term Foundation students will be getting to grips with topics such as linear equations, rearranging formulae, linear graphs, indices and standard form.
 Higher students will also study quadratic nth term, expanding cubics, and surds.

-Foundation students will be developing their algebraic arguments and geometric reasoning, by studying the area and volume of 2D and 3D shapes, transformations, ratio and proportion, and trigonometry.
+SPRING TERM Foundation students will be developing their algebraic arguments and geometric reasoning, by studying the area and volume of 2D and 3D shapes, transformations, ratio and proportion, and trigonometry.
 Additional areas of learning for Higher students includes studying negative enlargements, trigonometric graphs, and non-right angled trigonometry.

-During the final term of Year 10 Foundation students will focus on the equivalency of, and calculating with, fractions, decimals and percentages.
+SUMMER TERM During the final term of Year 10 Foundation students will focus on the equivalency of, and calculating with, fractions, decimals and percentages.
 They will also study probability and statistics topics including tree diagrams and scatter graphs.
 Higher students will additionally study recurring decimals, conditional probability, and histograms.
 GCSE assessments will be taken by all students each term.

-- Show enthusiasm for maths yourself and point out it's importance. - Help to reinforce what they have learnt in school for example, learning multiplication tables and remembering formulae. - Revision guides and calculators are available to purchase.

-MEDIA

-Media at CLV is a GCSE qualification and involves TWO external exams worth 70% of your grade.
-The other 30% of your GCSE is achieved through controlled assessment.
-For this you produce a practical production such as a poster or short film.

-GCSE Media requires you to be good at English Language, have an analytical mind, and to have an active interest in the media around you.
-This includes the news, film, advertising, music videos, film posters, magazine front covers, radio and more.

-In the Winter term, you begin to build the analysis skills you will need throughout the course.
-You will learn theories about how and why the Media industry works and how media products convey messages to the audience.

-Students will carousel through Skills Workshops to develop a sound understanding of the principals of Media and the key concepts.
+MEDIA WINTER TERM Students will carousel through Skills Workshops to develop a sound understanding of the principals of Media and the key concepts.
 You will understand what media language is and how it is used.
 This includes workshops on genre, narrative, representation and audience theory.
 You will also develop some practical skills which will be relevant to your Practical Production project which could involve using specialist equipment and software such as HD cameras and editing programmes.

-Students will build on the media language analysis skills they have developed in Term 1.
+SPRING TERM Students will build on the media language analysis skills they have developed in Term 1.
 Students will study a variety of set texts that they will need to understand deeply for the exams in Year 11.
 These include:

-- Pride Magazine and GQ Magazine front covers - Luther - Fortnite - Pop Music Videos such as Taylor Swift and Mark Ronson

-Students will continue to develop Media skills in a variety of ways through practical workshops and lesson based tasks.
+- Vogue Magazine and GQ Magazine front covers - Luther - Fortnite - Pop Music Videos such as Taylor Swift and Justin Bieber.
+SUMMER TERM Students will continue to develop Media skills in a variety of ways through practical workshops and lesson based tasks.
 There is lots of thinking and research to do.
-You need to be confident to share your ideas.

-Students will complete a Production Project which is worth 70% of their grade.
-This starts in the summer term and is completed in the Winter term of YEar 11.
-It involves following the production process from generating ideas in relation to a given brief all the way through to researching, planning, the actual production and evaluation.

-Students produce a "statement of intent" which outlines what they aim to produce.
-The final outcome must meet these intentions as closely as possible to get the higher marks.
+Ideally students need to be confident to share their ideas in discussion.
+Students will complete a Production Project which is worth 30% of their grade.
+This starts in the summer term and is completed in the Winter term of Year 11.
+It involves following the production process from generating ideas in relation to a given brief all the way through to researching, planning, the actual production itself involving taking original photos and editing.
+Students produce a "Statement of Aims" which outlines what they aim to produce.
+The final outcome must meet these intentions as closely as possible in order to get the higher marks.